Algebraic cycles of some Fano varieties with Hodge structure of level one: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank the organisers of the conference ``Motivic Homotopy in Interaction'', held at CIRM Luminy from 4 to 8 November 2024.
 It was during this conference that this collaboration began, and we are especially grateful to \textsc{Fr\'ed\'eric D\'eglise}, \textsc{Adrien Dubouloz}, and \textsc{Johannes Nagel} for their constant support.
+We warmly thank \textsc{Stefan Schreieder} for all his comments and for pointing us to relevant references relating our results to his work on (refined) unramified cohomology groups.
+We also thank an anonymous referee for the careful reading of the first version of this article and for helpful suggestions that improved several arguments and the exposition.

 The first author was partially supported by ANID FONDECYT Regular grant 1231214 and by the ECOS-ANID Project ECOS230044.
 The second author was partially supported by the French ANR project “HQ-DIAG” (ANR-21-CE40-0015).